"Sipping tea with her was an experience I shall never forget. She knew the

 first in 1989 when they attended the centennial of Paris and in Manila when

-Bhutto paid a visit on Aquino after attending a conference here.
+Bhutto paid a visit on Aquino after attending a conference here."They both

 had similarities except that Aquino was never charged with corruption," Sytangco